bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/install_first_management.rst.txt

 In this last configuration, DVD iso will be mounted from /dev/cdrom instead of being copied to save space.

-It is recommanded to only choose minimal install during packages selections.
-Also, it is recommanded to let system in English, and only set your keyboard and time zone to your contry.
+It is recommended to only choose minimal install during packages selections.
+Also, it is recommended to let system in English, and only set your keyboard and time zone to your country.

 Prepare for Ansible
 ===================